-Marketable Securities — The Company’s marketable securities are classified as trading securities and reported at fair value, with changes in fair value recognized through realized and unrealized gains (losses) on investments.
+Marketable Securities — The Company’s marketable securities are classified as trading securities and reported at fair value, with changes in fair value recognized through realized and unrealized gains (losses) in other income (expense).
 Fair value is based on quoted prices for identical assets in active markets.
 Realized gains and losses are determined on the basis for the actual cost of the securities sold.
 Dividends on equity securities are recognized as income when declared.

 Financial assets and liabilities measured and reported at fair value are classified as follows:

 In some instances, an instrument may fall into more than one level of the fair value hierarchy.
 In such instances, the instrument’s level within the fair value hierarchy is based on the lowest of the three levels (with Level 3 being the lowest) that is significant to the fair value measurement.
 The Company’s assessment of the significance of an input requires judgment and considers factors specific to the instrument.
 The Company accounts for the transfer of assets into or out of each fair value hierarchy level as of the beginning of the reporting period.
-(See Note 7 “Fair Value Measurements” for further detail.)
+Refer to Note 7, “Fair Value Measurements” for additional information.

 Fair Value Option — The fair value option provides an option to elect fair value as a measurement alternative for selected financial instruments.
-(See Note 7 “Fair Value Measurements” for further detail).
+Refer to Note 7, “Fair Value Measurements” for additional information.
 The fair value option may be elected only upon the occurrence of certain specified events, including when the Company enters into an eligible firm commitment, at initial recognition of the financial instrument, as well as upon a business combination or consolidation of a subsidiary.
 The election is irrevocable unless a new election event occurs.
-The Company elected the fair value option for the General Partner notes payable.
-The carrying value of the General Partner notes payable represents the related General Partner lenders’ net asset value (“NAV”), in the respective fund and the General Partner lenders are entitled to receive distributions and carried interest.
+The Company elected the fair value option for the General Partner Notes Payable (as defined in Note 12).
+The carrying value of the General Partner Notes Payable represents the related General Partner lenders’ net asset value (“NAV”), in the respective fund and the General Partner lenders are entitled to receive distributions and carried interest.
 The NAV changes over time so marking the General Partner notes payable to fair value reflect these changes.

-The Company facilitates the payments of these fees, which are recorded as receivables, principally from affiliated parties on the condensed consolidated balance sheets, until such amounts are repaid.
+The Company facilitates the payments of these fees, which are recorded as receivables, principally from affiliated parties on the consolidated balance sheets, until such amounts are repaid.
 The Company assesses the collectability of such receivables considering the offering period, historical and forecasted capital raising, and establishes an allowance for any balances considered not collectible.
-None of the receivables were considered not collectible as of March 31, 2022 and December 31, 2021, respectively.
+None of the receivables were considered not collectible as of December 31, 2022 and 2021.

 Equity Method Investments